Brands

 Reanalysing brands

-If you add a new brand, update a brand's aliases, or change which brand is primary, your existing responses don't automatically update.
-To apply the changes to historical data, use the Reanalyse action on the Brands tab.
+If you add a new brand, update a brand's aliases, or change which brand is primary, your existing responses do not automatically update.
+To apply the changes to historical data, use the Reanalyse action from brand setup in Project Settings.

 Reanalysis re-processes all existing responses in the project to recalculate brand mentions, sentiment, and citations based on your updated brand configuration.
 This can take a few minutes depending on how many responses you have.